 1) Great Canadian Rebates

-One big perk is that they give $5 free just for signing up so creating an account can be worth it just for that.
-If you refer a friend, they give you a straight $5 cash back credit as well but there is no ongoing bonus whenever you friend makes more purchases.
+One big perk is that they give $5 free just for signing up, so creating an account can be worth it just for that.
+If you refer a friend, they give you a straight $5 cash back credit as well, but there's no ongoing bonus whenever you friend makes more purchases.

-In addition to these already good benefits, they decided to launch an eMall that is exclusive to their cardholders.
-It works just like a cash back site except for the extra money gets credited to your rewards balance on top of the 1-5% you are already earning and will get paid to you by cheque along with your regular rewards payout.
+In addition to the regular points you get when making purchases, they've also launched an eMall exclusive to their cardholders.
+It works just like a cash back site except the extra money gets credited to your rewards balance on top of the 1% you're already earning.

-What makes it good is that I noticed some of the cash back rates they offer are higher than what other sites are offering.
-Some are lower as well, but it is a decent alternative and the convenience of not having another account to manage can be a definite plus.
+What makes this a good deal is that I noticed some of the cash back rates they offer are higher than what other sites are offering.
+Some are lower as well, but it's a decent alternative and the convenience of not having another account to manage on top of your credit card rewards can be a definite plus.

 USA & Other Cash Back Sites

-As Canadians, a lot of the online stores we shop at either have roots in the USA or we are purchasing directly from them across the border.
+As Canadians, a lot of the online stores we shop at either have roots in the USA or we're purchasing directly from across the border.
 For that reason you don't want to limit yourself to just Canadian cash back sites when making an online purchase.